Elastic Shirring with Kenmore 1803

 BOBBIN- Wind the elastic thread on the bobbin, by hand, but do not stretch it, while winding it.
 Load your bobbin in the bobbin case, the same as usual.

 UPPER THREAD- Use regular sewing thread on the top, it will show on the right side of your fabric, so either contrasting thread, or thread which matches your project.
 Choose your needle according to the weight and type of fabric you are sewing.
+You will be using a straight stitch.

 Turn your handwheel by hand, to pull up your bobbin thread, as usual, just remember not to stretch the elastic thread, or it will spring back down, under the needleplate.

 Reverse works, too, but I did have my elastic thread get caught in the hook, twice, causing a thread jam.
-So I so used the locking stitch method described above, at the beginning, and end, of each row of shirring.
+So I used the locking stitch method described above, at the beginning, and end, of each row of shirring.

-TO CLEAR THREAD JAM- just snip needle thread above the eye of the needle, flip the bobbin hook levers apart, and pull out the bobbin hook, bobbin case, and the bobbin race cover out, then remove bobbin from bobbin case.
-The elastic thread, after being stretched, whenet go, it can relax back into the bobbin tension spring area, basically thickening under the flat spring, so it is hard to pull it.
-Disassembly, and reassembly of the bobbin hook and bobbin and case, solves the problem.
+TO CLEAR THREAD JAM- just snip needle thread above the eye of the needle, flip the 2 black bobbin hook levers apart, and pull out the bobbin hook, bobbin case, and the bobbin race cover out, then remove bobbin from bobbin case.
+The elastic thread, after being stretched, when let go, can relax (spring) back into the bobbin tension spring area, basically thickening under the flat spring, so it is hard to pull it.

 Shirring stays even best, when guided by BOTH hands, lol!
 To make my video, I only took a few stitches, because I wanted to keep it straight, and needed both hands, one on each side of the needle!